 Included / Excluded

-Arrive at Dublin or Cork Airport and take public transport to Castletownbere.
-It may also be possible to arrive at Shannon or Kerry airport, but this will depend on the time of arrival.
+Arrive at Cork or Dublin Airport and take public transport to Glengariff.
+It may also be possible to arrive at Shannon or Kerry Airport, depending on your arrival time.
 Please check with Footfalls before you book your flights.
-We will supply you with all the onward travel details that you need to get to your first accommodation in Castletownbere.
+We will supply you with all the onward travel details needed to get to your first accommodation.

-On the first day of your walking tour, you will be transported to Adrigole and walk back to Castletownbere.
-This walking trail offers you sweeping views across Bantry Bay to Beara Island on one side and Hungry Hill and the Slieve Miskish Mountains on the other.
-You will walk along a trail that flanks the southern slopes of Hungry Hill (highest mountain on the peninsula), passing Park Lough, through Comnagapple Glen and back to Castletownbere.
+Today the Beara Way offers you sweeping views across Bantry Bay to Beara Island on one side and Hungry Hill and the Slieve Miskish Mountains on the other.
+You will walk along a trail that flanks the southern slopes of Hungry Hill (the highest mountain on the peninsula), passing Park Lough, and through Comnagapple Glen to end your day in Castletownbere.

 Distance: 20 km / 12.5 miles, Ascent: 550 m / 1650 ft, Approximate walking time: 6 / 7 hours